PraxisMapper/PraxisMapper/README.md

 To focus on the player, and to let them play without tracking them.

-Requirements:
+# Requirements

-Visual Studio 2019 16.8 Community (or the mac/linux equivalent)
+* Visual Studio 2019 16.8 Community (or the mac/linux equivalent)

-.NET 5.0
+* .NET 5.0

-SQL Server 2016 or newer OR MariaDB 10.2+ (Required for spatial data types and indexing)
+* SQL Server 2016 or newer OR MariaDB 10.2+ (Required for spatial data types and indexing)

 # Features